otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/02-laravel-1-rest-apis-postman/02-laravel-1-rest-apis-postman.md

 A **Model** class represents the logical structure & relationship of a database table.
 In **Laravel**, each table corresponds to a [model](https://laravel.com/docs/8.x/eloquent#generating-model-classes).
 A **model** allows you to retrieve, create, update & delete data.

-To create a a new **model** & migration, execute the following command:
+To create a new **model** & migration, execute the following command:

 ```php
 php artisan make:model Student -m